 We all feel pressure and experience struggles when we are coaching up in our organization.
 It is important to trust our skills as a coach and realize what our experience has taught us.
 Remember the role of the coach is to guide the learner through the process of thinking through the problem.
 The coach must ensure that the discussion focuses on the problem that needs to be solved while the learner sifts through options and countermeasures.

-It’s easy to want to overcomplicate the situation of coaching up, when really it can be as simple as staying focused on the learner and the coaching process.
+It’s easy to want to over-complicate the situation of coaching up, when really it can be as simple as staying focused on the learner and the coaching process.

-Coaching Up workshop
+Building Coaching Capabilities workshop

 Principle-Based Executive Coaching